Callback Contact +1 786 233 6668

 Visa-Free Destinations

-The Visa-Free Destinations score evaluates the travel freedom enjoyed by citizens of a country (or permanent residence holders, in the case of residence by investment programs), based on current Henley Passport Index data, which compares the number of visa-free destinations (out of a possible 227) that can be accessed by passport holders (or investment migration resident permit holders if residence by investment program host countries are selected for comparison.
+The Visa-Free Destinations score evaluates the travel freedom enjoyed by citizens of a country (or permanent residence holders, in the case of residence by investment programs), based on current Henley Passport Index data, which compares the number of visa-free destinations (out of a possible 227) that can be accessed by passport holders (or resident permit holders if residence program host countries are selected for comparison.

 Key data sources include: Henley Passport Index, IATA.